TIBCOSoftware/snappydata/docs/reference/sql_reference/create-external-table.md

 //Jags>> the (col_name col_type) syntax should mimic the 'create table' syntax. where it says 'column_constraint' I think.

 //Jags>> Why are mixing Temporary tables with external tables.
 Makes sense to have section on external.
 Temp stuff should be in the main 'create table' reference.

-**TEMPORARY**
-Temporary tables are scoped to SQL connection or the Snappy Spark session that creates it.
-This table will not appear like the system catalog nor visible to other connections or sessions.

 **EXTERNAL**
 External tables point to external data sources.
 SnappyData supports all the data sources supported by Spark.
 You should use external tables to load data in parallel from any of the external sources.
 See list below.
 The table definition is persisted in the catalog and visible across all sessions.